Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 edged a little closer, the opportunity presenting itself while he was getting all googly with the gigantic thing.

-Abruptly she realized he was humming something, and...well, not *singing*, exactly, because that implied the ability to carry a tune.
+Abruptly she realized he was humming something, and... well, not *singing*, exactly, because that implied the ability to carry a tune.

-*"...digging a hole....diggy diggy hole...diggy diggy hooooooollle..."* was all she could make out.
+*"...digging a hole... diggy diggy hole... diggy diggy hooooooollle..."* was all she could make out.
 Mercifully, he noticed her coming up behind him and broke off.